KahWee - Web Development, AI Tools & Tech Trends

 </CORSConfiguration>

-To add this, go to your S3 bucket → Permissions → CORS configuration, and paste the XML.
-The first rule handles preflight requests (when the browser sends Access-Control-Request-Method).
-It matches http* origins—meaning http:// or https:// URLs—and returns the specific origin back in Access-Control-Allow-Origin.
+Go to your S3 bucket -> Permissions -> CORS configuration and paste this XML.
+The first rule handles preflight requests.
+It matches http* origins—meaning http:// or https:// URLs—and returns the specific origin in Access-Control-Allow-Origin.
 The second rule handles simple requests (GET/HEAD without preflight) using * as a fallback.
-Both rules together tell S3 to vary responses by origin, which adds the Vary: Origin header automatically.
+Both rules together tell S3 to vary responses by origin.

 Testing it